AndreasKl/reactive-spring-session-vertx/readme.md

 ```

 ## Contributing
 Source code formatting is checked with [fmt-maven-plugin](https://github.com/coveooss/fmt-maven-plugin).
-Configuration files for the formatter of your preferred IDE can be found [here](https://github.com/google/styleguide).
+Configuration files for the formatter of your preferred IDE can be found [here](https://github.com/google/styleguide) a plugin for IntelliJ IDEA can be found [here](https://plugins.jetbrains.com/plugin/8527-google-java-format).

 # License
 The MIT License (https://opensource.org/licenses/MIT)